abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-When we consciously reflect on cause and effect, we can distinguish one from the other in our direct experience, *Ah, this is the cause of that result*.
-Or with greater detail, *Because I’ve been generous and kind and I’ve been keeping the precepts well, then an inner lightness and confidence in my own goodness has developed.* Or *Because I’ve been selfish, deceitful, clumsy, casual, or sloppy, there’s this feeling of
+When we consciously reflect on cause and effect, we can distinguish one from the other in our direct experience, *Ah, this is the cause of that result.* Or with greater detail, *Because I’ve been generous and kind and I’ve been keeping the precepts well, then an inner lightness and confidence in my own goodness has developed.* Or *Because I’ve been selfish, deceitful, clumsy, casual, or sloppy, there’s this feeling of